 You can also login to an ecelinux server from your own personal Windows workstation.
-You will need to install MobaXterm on your workstation.
-Download the installer from here:
+You will need to download MobaXterm from here:

-• http://mobaxterm.mobatek.net/MobaXterm_Setup_9.1.msi
+• http://mobaxterm.mobatek.net/download-home-edition.html

-Run the installer, click next to start the installation, agree to the EULA and click next, click next to install in the default location, click install to start the installation, and click finish to finish the installation.
-Then start MobaXterm by choosing All Programs > MobaXterm Personal Edition > MobaXterm Personal Edition > MobaXterm Personal Edition from the start menu.
-You should agree if Windows asks to grant any additional security permissions to MobaXterm.
+We recommend using the Installer Edition.
+Right click on the downloaded ZIP archive and choose Extract all.
+Then double click on MobaXterm\installer, click Next to start the installation, agree to the EULA and click Next, click Next to install in the default location, click Install to start the installation, and click Finish to finish the installation.
+Then start MobaXterm by choosing MobaXterm > MobaXterm from the start menu or double clicking the corresponding icon on your desktop.
 Then follow the directions in Section 2.3.
-Note that if your connection to an ecelinux server seems to be dropping, you may need to set the SSH "keep alive signal".
-Choose Settings > Configuration and check the option to send a keep alive signal every 60 seconds.